daphnetsolissou/sentiment_analysis/README.md

 The Multinomial NB model achieved train accuracy = 0.87 and test accuracy = 0.7668 on the training/test sets.
 The DNN model achieved train accuracy = 0.94 and test accuracy = 0.84, using also a validation split of 0.3 and a batch size of 1024.

-More complex models using BERT, BiDirectional LSTMs could perform better on this task but they require a lot of time to train.
-If I wasn't time restricted I would attempt to try those models.